Chapter 21:

 “Remember, they’re never going to be colleagues; they don’t have an equal share.
 They’re employees, that’s why I recommended hiring some scumbags who—”

-Pulling out a wand, she repeatedly flicked spit wads the size of gumballs at my face.
-“I said scumbags, scum-bags!
-Not cu—erm—harems.”
+Pulling out a wand, she flicked spit wads the size of gumballs at my face.
+They struck me with wet smacks, ripping me from my passionate daydreaming.

 Floating a few feet away from me, her face crumpled into a disappointed pout as she crossed her arms.

 “Well, they’re employees, remember that!
-You can’t sleep with them.”
+You can’t sleep with them.
+No sexing, you hear me?!”

 “Don’t play coy, dongle-diddler.
 I know you want to dip your toe in that Beltane bounty with a triop that looks like a poster promoting magical diversity.
 But it violates Employee-Employer Clause Sixty-Nine-Dash-Oh.
 And if you so happen to slip a single finger below their pleasure horizon, it becomes a breach of contract!”

 “And what does that mean, exactly?”
-I gulped.
+I asked, gulping down the knot that had formed in my throat.
 “Asking for a friend, of course.”

-“We’re just here for him.”
-Rionriv smirked, “We’ve got to talk.”
+“We’re just here for him,” Rionriv smirked as she nodded my direction.
+“We’ve got to talk.”

 “And sell some things.”
 Aesandoral butted in, dropping the loot from the adventure on the table.

-“Oh, very nice,” Phyllis mumbled pleasantly as she began examining the items.
+“Oh, very nice,” Phyllis mumbled pleasantly as she began her appraisal of the items.
 “I can give you four hundred and ninety-five gold for the lot.
 A special rate since the loot was gained while on a mission for Ishara.
 One of the many benefits you could expect working for him.”

 “You get special pull with Phyllis?”
-Rionriv asked.
+Rionriv cast me a suspicious glance.

 “Yeah, you can say we go way back.”

 “Yes!
 He’s my special little man.
-I’ve been with him since he was smol, watched him grow up and ruin the sleeve of his favourite sweatshirt in a thrilling climax to his first—”
+I’ve been with him since he was small, watched him grow up and ruin the sleeve of his favourite sweatshirt in a thrilling climax to his first—”

-Resting there, I listened to the upbeat nineties alternative rock and power pop that came from upstairs before voices began to discuss.
+Resting there long enough to calm my heart, I listened to the upbeat nineties alternative rock and power pop coming from upstairs before voices began to discuss.

 “Ooh, what’s that thing?”
 I heard Aesandoral ask before the sound of disk cases tumbling filled the air.
 “Oh no, whoops, oh gods.”

-Ascending the stairs, I saw Aesandoral doubled over on the ground, grabbing at rectangular blue cases.
-Behind her, Rionriv stood on the bed, looking through the glass at the neon lights of the Silver Isles underground city—the Metropolis of Termine.
+Ascending the stairs, I saw Aesandoral doubled over on the ground, grabbing at rectangular red cases.
+Behind her, Rionriv knelt on the bed, looking through the glass at the neon lights of the underground noir city I loved to observe.
 And, as for Sharzin, she was missing.
 A concerning turn of events, considering it was a studio apartment.

 “Hey, it’s okay, Aesandoral, don’t worry about it,” I said with a forced smile as I rushed up to her.
 “I’ve got something from Phyllis for just this occasion.”